3imed-jaberi/koa-better-request-id/README.md

 **If [`express-request-id`][express-request-id] and [`x-request-id`][koa-x-request-id] have a baby ❤️.**

-> Generates a unique Request ID for every incoming HTTP request.
-This unique <br />
+Generates a unique Request ID for every incoming HTTP request.
+This unique ID is then passed to your application as an HTTP header called 'X-Request-Id'.

-> ID is then passed to your application as an HTTP header called X-Request-Id.
+> Support Node.js 18+.

 ## `Installation`